dcomtois/summarytools/README.md

 ## Generating PDF’s

-There is no direct way to create a *pdf* with **summarytool**.
-There are however several tools that allow converting *html* documents into *pdf*’s.
+There is no direct way to create a *PDF* with **summarytools**.
+There are however several tools that allow converting *html* documents into *PDF*’s.
 The most widely used is most probably [Pandoc](https://pandoc.org), but for converting `dfSummary()` tables, better results can be achieved using \[WK